tinx/distlock/README.md

 | `nowait`    | When acquiring a lock, don't wait for it.
 Instead, fail immediately. (same as "-timeout=0") |
 | `timeout`   | Maximum amount of time in seconds to wait for a lock before failing. (default is "-1": wait indefinitely) |
 | `endpoints` | Comma-seperated list of etcd endpoint URLs. (default: "http://127.0.0.1:2379") |

+## Environment

+`distlock` recognizes the following environment vairables:

+ - `DISTLOCK_LOCKNAME` is equivalent to `--lock-name`
+ - `DISTLOCK_REASON` is equivalent to `--reason`
+ - `DISTLOCK_ENDPOINTS` is equivalent to `--endpoints`
+ - `DISTLOCK_TIMEOUT` is equivalent to `--timeout`
+ - `DISTLOCK_PREFIX` controls which internal prefix `distlock` will use when sotring data in etcd.
+This can be useful if you want multiple 'distlock realms' using the same etcd cluster, for example one for staging and one for testing.
+The default prefix is `/distlock/`
+ - `DISTLOCK_CONFIG` control which config file to read on startup.
+The default is `/etc/distlock/distlock.yaml`

 ## Usage Examples